CalyxOS/vendor_android-prepare-vendor/README.md

 [issues](https://github.com/anestisb/android-prepare-vendor/issues) before
 reporting new ones

+## Troubleshooting
+If you encounter Python errors in the `*_pb2.py` scripts, try installing the protobuf-compiler (`protoc`) package and then regenerating the parser code:

+    make -C scripts/carriersettings-extractor clean all
+    make -C scripts/extract_android_ota_payload clean all

 ## Contributing
 If you want to contribute to device configuration files, please test against the target device before any pull request.